 Multi-sample array formats

-The Universal BeadChip format is used in Illumina's GoldenGate Genotyping and Focused Arrays applications.
+The Universal BeadChip format is used in Illumina's GoldenGate Genotyping and focused genotyping arrays.

-The BeadChip array format is used in Illumina's Infinium Genotyping, DASL Gene Expression, and Focused Arrays applications.
+The BeadChip array format is used in Illumina's Infinium Genotyping, DASL Gene Expression, and focused genotyping arrays.